timonweb/django-formset-js/README.rst

 ``data-formset-delete-button``
   A button that deletes that form.

+``data-formset-restore-button``
+  A button that restores (undelete) that form.

+``data-formset-numbering``
+  A section that populates with a number to indicate the sequence of a new form in the formset, emulating how Django admin add a new form for a formset.
+It should only stays inside ``data-formset-form-new`` and only populates number when ``numberNewForms`` is true.

 The empty form template is wrapped in a ``<script>`` as plain text.
 This stops any JavaScript attached to widgets from running upon page load,